citp/privacy-policy-historical/a/ak/aks/akstream.video.md

-> *The following text is extracted and transformed from the akstream.video privacy policy that was archived on 2017-11-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171128020646id_/http%3A//akstream.video/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the akstream.video privacy policy that was archived on 2018-01-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180128045556id_/http%3A//akstream.video/privacy.php) for the most accurate reproduction.*

 # Privacy Policy

 ## Collection of personal information

 When you use our Products or Websites, you may be asked for personally identifiable information such as your name, address, date of birth, email address, telephone number.
 By giving us such information, you will need to consent to our using it in the manner described in this policy.
-You may withdraw your consent at any time by emailing us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection) We will return or destroy your personal information within five days of receipt of your withdrawal of consent.
+You may withdraw your consent at any time by emailing us at support@akstream.video.
+We will return or destroy your personal information within five days of receipt of your withdrawal of consent.
 Cookie information, pages you have requested and your IP address may also be recorded by us and/or third parties from your browser as set out in this policy.

 ## Newsletter